Basis-Theory/docs/source/includes/_atomic_cards.md

   `https://api.basistheory.com/atomic/cards/{id}/exchange`
 </span>

-Delete an atomic card by ID in the tenant.
+Exchange an atomic card by ID in the tenant.

 ### Permissions